I love comic books and everything remotely associated with them: the heroes, the villains, sidekicks, everyone! So much fun!

 Cool and Unique Superpower Ideas for Heroes and Villains

-A list of superpowers is a handy thing to have around when trying to create some wonderfully memorable heroes or villains.
-Everyone loves the feeling they get when they realize a hero or villain has some sort of supernatural connection that can't fully be explained at his or her disposal.
+A list of superpowers is a handy thing to have around when you're trying to create some wonderfully memorable heroes or villains.
+It's exciting for a reader or a filmgoer to discover that the hero or villain has some sort of mysterious supernatural connection.
 Depending on how you reveal the power, it can blow people away or give them goosebumps of anticipation.

-A character that has cool powers (even enhanced natural abilities) will not only add levels of complexity to your story but will also (if well thought out) make your audience eager to see your creation use these powers.
-I hope that all you writers, movie makers, and artists who've given this article a chance find it useful in your creations.
+A character that has cool powers (or even enhanced natural abilities) will not only add levels of complexity to your story but will also make your audience eager to see your creation use these powers.
+I hope that all you writers, movie makers, and artists who've given this article a chance find it useful for your creations.
 Thanks for taking a look.

 Unnatural Good Luck

 Bringing the Dead Back to Life

 Speaking to the Dead

 Talking to the Dead